 Screening for adverse events in biologit MLM-AI

-After de-duplication, and considering PubMed as the prime source (ie. if it was found in PubMed it was ignored in other sources).
+We de-duplicated results considering PubMed as the prime source (ie. if it was found in PubMed it was ignored in other sources).
 The chart below summarizes total articles found by source for the two products in our evaluation.

 57 unique articles were retrieved from DOAJ and 32 from Crossref (84 in total) for this period, In addition to the 58 articles articles found in PubMed.
 Together, Crossref + DOAJ comprised 60% of unique results.